 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We identified one deficiency in internal control, described in the accompanying schedule of findings as finding 2016-01, that we consider to be a material weakness.
+Given those limitations, during our audit we did not identify any deficiencies in internal control that we considered to be material weaknesses.
+However, material weaknesses may exist that have not been identified.